TheLancelot/DSA-Python/README.md

-After a lot of DSA in C++, i have decided to switch to python, as my current tech stack for ML systems and AI is completely python.
+After DSA in C++ during college, i have decided to switch to python, as my current tech stack for ML systems and AI is completely python.
 This would also help me solidify my python fundamentals along with my dsa base.